Inclusive Teaching and Learning in Diverse Classrooms

 Following this premise, the aim of this summer school is EQUIPPING ourselves and each other for inclusive teaching and learning in diverse classrooms.
 Special focus will be brought to an inclusive and international dimension in the practices of participants, the diversity in backgrounds of our students as a potential resource for teaching and intended learning, and principles that help us to unravel challenges and turn them into opportunities.

-This summer school is based on the EQUiiP programme (see also below for more details) and will be open for lecturers that are interested in Continuing Professional Development, resulting in improving their course design(s) towards more inclusive teaching practices, as well as strengthening their network of inclusive practitioners.
-Participants should have teaching experience and be willing to share these with other participants.
+This summer school is based on the EQUiiP programme (see also below for more details) and is open for lecturers who are interested in Continuing their Professional Development (CPD), integrating inclusive teaching practices into their own course designs and strengthening their network of inclusive practitioners.
+Participants should have some teaching experience and be willing to share these with other participants.
+While we focus on the higher education context, participants from secondary education are welcome as well.

-For more information, please see this article that mentions the last edition of the school that took place at Stellenbosch University.
+For more information, please see this article that mentions the first edition of the school that took place at Stellenbosch University.

 Practical Information